Mar-cof Cg Expectorant coupons

 473ML of 225-7.5MG/5ML1 Bottle$72.56$72.56

-• Seek immediate medical assistance if you experience: slow or shallow breathing, unusual lightheadedness, extreme drowsiness or dizziness, or difficulty waking.
+• Emergency Signs: Seek immediate medical attention if you experience symptoms such as slow or shallow breathing, extreme lightheadedness, severe drowsiness, dizziness, or difficulty waking up.

-• Store this medication securely to prevent theft, misuse, or abuse.
-In case of accidental ingestion, seek medical help immediately.
+• Safe Storage: Store this medication securely to prevent theft, misuse, or accidental ingestion.
+Immediate medical assistance is required if someone accidentally ingests this drug.

-• Women of childbearing age should consult their doctor about the risks and benefits before using this medication.
-If you are pregnant or suspect you might be, inform your doctor.
-This medication is not advised during pregnancy as it might slightly increase the risk of birth defects, especially in the first two months.
-Prolonged use or high doses near delivery can harm the unborn child.
-To reduce risks, take the minimum effective dose for the shortest time possible.
-Newborns exposed to this medication for extended periods may suffer severe (possibly fatal) withdrawal symptoms.
-Contact a doctor immediately if your newborn shows symptoms such as persistent crying, slow or shallow breathing, irritability, trembling, vomiting, diarrhea, poor feeding, or difficulty gaining weight.
+• Pregnancy Precautions: Women of childbearing age should consult their healthcare provider about the risks and benefits.
+This medication is not advised during pregnancy, especially in the first two months, due to a slight risk of birth defects.
+Long-term use or high doses close to delivery may harm the unborn baby.
+Infants born to mothers using this medication long-term may suffer severe withdrawal symptoms.
+Contact a doctor immediately if you observe symptoms like persistent crying, slow/shallow breathing, irritability, shaking, vomiting, diarrhea, poor feeding, or difficulty gaining weight in a newborn.

 Mar-cof Cg Expectorant Side Effects

-Taking this medication may cause drowsiness, dizziness, lightheadedness, facial flushing, nausea, vomiting, or constipation.
-These effects are generally mild, but if they persist or worsen, consult your healthcare provider.
+When taking this medication, you may experience some mild side effects such as drowsiness, dizziness, lightheadedness, facial flushing, nausea, vomiting, or constipation.
+These symptoms are common and usually not a cause for concern.
+If they persist or worsen, consult a healthcare professional.
 To minimize dizziness and lightheadedness, rise slowly from sitting or lying positions.

 Mar-cof Cg Expectorant FAQs